 Instructions

-• Set out an 8×8 baking dish.
-Glass prefered.
+• Preheat the oven to 350 degrees.
+Set out an 8×8 baking dish.
+Glass preferred.

-Prepare the Tzatziki:
+Prepare the Tzatziki

-Prepare the Orzo Pasta and Spinach:
+Prepare the Orzo Pasta and Spinach

 • Boil a pot of water and cook your orzo according to the package.
 I like mine al dente because it will continue cooking in the pan with the butter, spinach and seasonings.
+Once the pasta is cooked to your liking, drain off the pasta water using a colander and drizzle the pasta with olive oil.

 • Place the pasta back in the pan and add the butter, salt, pepper, lemon juice and fresh spinach.
 Stir until everything is coated in the sauce and the spinach has wilted.
 Reduce the heat to low while you prepare the rest of the meal.

-Prepare the Meatballs:
+Prepare the Meatballs

 • In a large mixing bowl, combine the ground chicken, breadcrumbs, egg, milk, parmesan cheese, fresh chopped parsley, salt, onion powder, garlic powder, and oregano.
 Mix well using your hands.